 Miscarriage isn’t just a physical experience: it is an emotional event both for mum, her partner and those around them.
-However, a lot of the care given after a miscarriage only focuses on physical recovery, without providing parents with the emotional support they need.
+However, a lot of the care given after a miscarriage focuses only on physical recovery, without providing parents with the emotional support they need.

-In particular, providing emotional support for male partners is often overlooked.
-We need to better understand the experiences of men after their partner’s miscarriage, so we can find the best way to help those who have suffered loss.
+In particular, emotional support for male partners is often overlooked.
+We need to better understand the experiences of men after their partner’s miscarriage, so that we can find the best way to help those who have suffered loss.

 What’s happening in this project?

 The team discovered that many men felt that they were expected to be unaffected emotionally by pregnancy loss, and so did not ask for (or were not offered) the support they needed.
 The men also reported that it was assumed their role was to support their partner, so they found it difficult to express their own feelings.
-They often felt as they were being treated as observers, or event outsiders, to their partner’s care.
+They often felt as if they were being treated as observers, or event outsiders, to their partner’s care.